Strong $(\delta,n)$-complements for semi-stable morphisms: Local strong -complements

 Now, we turn to treat the case when $z$ is a closed point arguing by contradiction.
 Let $B^+$ be a $(0,n)$-complement for $(X,B)$ over $z$, where $n$ depends only on $\Lambda$ and $d$ \cite[Theorem 1.8]{Bir16a}.
 Up to replacing $n$ by a bounded multiple depending only on $\epsilon$, by Proposition \ref{replace complement in linear series}, we may assume that $(X,B^+)$ is klt over the generic point of $Z$.
 Therefore, there are finitely many closed subvarieties $Y_1, \ldots , Y_k \subset Z$ such that $z \in \cap \subs i=1.^k Y_i$ and $(X, B^+)$ is klt over $Z \setminus \cup \subs i = 1. \sups k.
 Y_i$.
 Fix $i$.
 By the first part of the proof, for a general choice of $F \in |-n(\K X. + B)|$, $(X,B+\frac{F}{n})$ is klt over the generic point of $Y_i$.
 Since we are intersecting finitely many conditions, namely being klt over $Z \setminus \cup \subs i = 1. \sups k.
 Y_i$ and being klt over $\eta \subs Y_i.$ for all $i$, by Proposition \ref{replace complement in linear series} we may assume that $(X,B^+)$ is klt over $Z \setminus \lbrace z \rbrace$.
 Thus, there exists an open neighborhood $U \subset Z$ of $z$ such that $(X,B^+)$ is klt over $U \setminus \lbrace z \rbrace$.

 Notice that the existence of the complement over $z$ is local in nature.
-Thus, up to shrinking $Z$ and $X$ accordingly, we may assume that $(X,B^+)$ is log canonical, $\K X. + B^+ \sim \subs Z,\qq.
-0$ and $nB^+$ is integral.
+Thus, up to shrinking $Z$ and $X$ accordingly, we may assume that $(X,B^+)$ is log canonical, $\K X. + B^+ \sim \subs \qq , Z. 0$ and $nB^+$ is integral.
 Since $(X,B^+)$ is klt over the generic point of $Z$, the canonical bundle formula induces a generalized polarized pair $(Z,B_Z+M_Z)$ on $Z$ \cite[Theorem 3.6]{Bir16a}.
-Then, by Proposition \ref{log canonical closure} and by \cite[Theorem 6.3]{Bir16a}, we have control on the coefficients of $B_Z$ and on the Cartier index of the moduli part.
+Then, by Proposition \ref{log canonical closure} and by \cite[Proposition 6.3]{Bir16a}, we have control over the coefficients of $B_Z$ and on the Cartier index of the moduli part.
 More precisely, $B_Z$ has coefficients in a set of rational numbers satisfying the descending chain condition, just depending on $\Lambda$ and $d$.
 Similarly, the Cartier index of the moduli part $M \subs Z'.$ descending on a higher model is a bounded function of $\Lambda$ and $d$.
-Notice that $(Z,B_Z + M_Z)$ is generalized log canonical, generalized klt on $U \setminus \lbrace z \rbrace$ and $\lbrace z \rbrace$ is a generalized log canonical center \cite[Proposition 4.19]{Fil18}.
+Notice that $(Z,B_Z + M_Z)$ is generalized log canonical, generalized klt on $U \setminus \lbrace z \rbrace$ and $\lbrace z \rbrace$ is a generalized log canonical center \cite[Proposition 4.16]{Fil18}.

-Now, we regard $(Z,B_Z+M_Z)$ as being relatively of Fano type over itself.
+Now, we regard $(Z,B_Z+M_Z)$ as being relatively of Fano-type over itself.
 Then, by Theorem \ref{localconj0n} \cite[cf. Corollary 1.9]{Bir16a}, $l(K_Z+B_Z+M_Z)$ is Cartier around $z$, where $l$ is a positive integer depending just on $d$ and $\Lambda$.
 Up to taking a multiple depending on the data of the problem, we may assume that $m|l$.
 Thus, we have that $l(B_Z+M_Z)$ is Cartier around $z$.

 Consider $t \coloneqq \glct (X,B | f^*(B_Z+ M_Z))$.
 Since $(X,B)$ is $\epsilon$-log canonical with $\epsilon>0$, we have $t > 0$.
 We will show that $t=1$.
-Let $\pi: Z' \rar Z$ be a log resolution of $(Z,B_Z)$ where $M_{Z'}$ descends.
-Define $X' \coloneqq X \times_Z Z'$, and let $g: X' \rar Z'$ and $\psi: X' \rar X$ be the induced morphisms.
+Let $\pi \colon Z' \rar Z$ be a log resolution of $(Z,B_Z)$ where $M_{Z'}$ descends.
+Define $X' \coloneqq X \times_Z Z'$, and let $g \colon X' \rar Z'$ and $\psi \colon X' \rar X$ be the induced morphisms.
 By Proposition \ref{base change normal}, $X'$ is a normal variety.

 Since $\Supp(B)$ contains no fibers, we have $\psi^*(\K X. + B) = \psi^* \K X. + \psi_* \sups -1.
 B$.
 Write $B' \coloneqq \psi_* \sups -1.
 B$.
 Recall that $\psi^* \K X/Z. = \K X'/Z'.$.
 Thus, we have the following chain of equalities